GavinPalmer1984/expertise/research-prompts/children-device-usage-research-prompt.md

 - How can parents maintain consistency across different environments (home, school, friends' houses)?
 - What tools and apps actually help parents monitor and limit device usage effectively?

+### Advertisement Control and Content Curation
+- **The oversight**: Many parents focus on screen time limits but ignore advertising exposure that undermines their values
+- **Critical implementation questions**:
+  - What are the most effective ad-blocking solutions for different devices and platforms?
+  - How can parents curate content to align with family values while still allowing beneficial device usage?
+  - What subscription services, apps, or platforms provide quality content without problematic advertising?
+  - How can parents teach children to critically evaluate advertising and marketing messages?
+  - What approaches work for explaining to children why certain content is restricted in their family?
+  - How do parents handle children's exposure to advertising at friends' houses or school?
+  - What are the costs and benefits of ad-free alternatives vs. teaching children to navigate advertising-supported content?

 ### Long-term Character and Development Goals
 - How does early device usage predict later self-regulation, academic performance, and relationship quality?
 - What device policies support the development of: